 - Restaurante Maricuchi

 Located on the promenade, this restaurant also offers great traditional food.
-Their heart lettuce salad is outstanding. - Sapino
+Their heart lettuce salad is outstanding. - El Galerna

 Famous for their generous, fresh salads.
 It's the perfect spot if you're looking for a light and delicious lunch by the sea.
 It is also an excellent spot for breakfast and has a very calm second-floor room where you can get your computer and do some work and a fantastic sea view. - Molabassa